SloshyOsmosis/BookClubApp-Complete/README.md

 This is the ReadMe file for my Book Club App created in Android Studio.

 DISCLAIMER – This application was developed in Android Studio Jellyfish using a Kotlin Gradle.
 May be out of date for older Android Studio builds!

 TargetSDK/CompileSDK – 34

 Gradle Version – 8.6

 Android Gradle Plugin Version – 8.4.0-alpha12 (got too far into the project to change(sorry))

+To view changes such as adding book/updating book, please refresh the screen by leaving and coming back to the page to see the changes.

 ##Overview
 This project is a mobile application developed using Android Studio, it is a platform for users to upload and categorise their books based on whether they are reading, finished reading and want to read.